 In other words, businesses are prepping up to become pandemic-proof and in the process, also develop long-term business models that will keep them recession-proof.

 Claims processing is error-prone, simply because it entails a lot of manual effort.
 Robotic Process Automation (RPA) has, to an extent, reduced the burden on manpower by automating monotonous tasks — the bots are pre-trained to perform specific tasks that are repetitive and do not change.
-But the technology still falls short in the case of new tasks for which the RPA bots have no pre-trained knowledge.
+But the technology still falls short in the case of new tasks for which the robotic process automation bots have no pre-trained knowledge.

 Take the case of data entry from invoices from a certain vendor.
 The RPA bots can be trained to pick up data from specific parts of the invoice template and populate it in the destination file.
 This is a repetitive task that can be programmed because the field placement on the invoice template from which data needs to be extracted is fixed, so the RPA bot knows exactly where on the invoice to look for relevant data and extract those.
 RPA becomes very useful in this case if the invoice template from the related vendor does not change.

 Come to another scenario now, where you are faced with collecting data from a new vendor with a completely different invoice format.
-The RPA bot does not have pre-trained knowledge on where exactly on the template to look for data and extract the same — the RPA bot may look to pick up data from the right-bottom corner of the template, which traditionally holds the field placement for TOTAL; but in the case of the new invoice, that region may in fact be holding the SIGNATURE field.
+The robotic process automation bot does not have pre-trained knowledge on where exactly on the template to look for data and extract the same — the RPA bot may look to pick up data from the right-bottom corner of the template, which traditionally holds the field placement for TOTAL; but in the case of the new invoice, that region may in fact be holding the SIGNATURE field.
 The RPA bot would, in this case, be populating the wrong data into destination files, rendering the role of RPA completely useless.